UniVE-SSV/SoftwareArchitecture/_docs/rabbitmq/quick-start.md

 We are binding two ports: one for the rabbitmq service (5672), and one for a web-ui (15672).
 In this section, we will play a bit only with the web-ui, to better understand how the system works.

 ## The RabbitMQ web-UI
-Open your browser at <a target="_blank" rel="noopener noreferrer" localhost:15672">localhost:15672"</a>.
+Open your browser at <a target="_blank" rel="noopener noreferrer" href=" localhost:15672">localhost:15672"</a>.
 You should see something like this:
 ![RabbitMQ gettingstarted1]({{ site.baseurl }}/images/rabbitmq_gettingstarted_1.png)
 Insert **guest** as username and **guest** as password, and log in.
 ![RabbitMQ gettingstarted2]({{ site.baseurl }}/images/rabbitmq_gettingstarted_2.png)